Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection

 \subsection{Nonparametric Variable Selection}

 In machine learning and statistics, the variable selection problem has been studied extensively.
 Suppose samples of $(Y, X_1,\dots,X_{d_x})$ can be observed.
 Variable selection is concerned with the identification of relevant $X_i$s that matter to the value of $Y$.
 Among the various methods proposed, LASSO is probably the most well-known.
-It combines computational efficiency and analytical tractability and is widely used in practice (see \citealt{buhlmann2011statistics,hastie2015statistical} for a complete bibliography).
+It combines computational efficiency and analytical tractability and is widely used in practice (see \citealt{buhlmann2011statistics, hastie2015statistical} for a complete bibliography).
 However, LASSO assumes that $Y$ depends on $(X_1,\dots,X_{d_x})$ linearly.
 In general, variable selection is notoriously difficult in the nonparametric setting \citep{xu2016faithful}, when the dependence of $Y$ on $(X_1,\dots,X_{d_x})$ can be arbitrary.
 The difficulty lies in the potentially ``local'' behavior of a nonparametric function.
 Some variables may be irrelevant in some regions and affect the value of $Y$ significantly elsewhere.
 One idea is to focus on the neighborhood of a given point and select relevant variables locally.
-For instance, \citet{lafferty2008rodeo} identify the relevant variables by adjusting the bandwidth of a local linear regression. \citet{bertin2008selection} apply LASSO to the observations locally near the given point.
-They provide consistency and finite sample bound when selecting variables in this way. \citet{miller2010local} discuss several local variable selection methods.
+For instance, \citet{lafferty2008rodeo} propose a RODEO (regularization of derivative expectation operator) algorithm which identifies the relevant variables by adjusting the bandwidth of a local linear regression.
+A recent work \citep{giordano2020grid} improves RODEO by further distinguishing the linear dependent variables from the nonlinear ones. \citet{bertin2008selection} apply LASSO to the observations locally near the given point.
+They provide consistency and finite sample bound when selecting variables in this way.\footnote{Part of our algorithm is motivated by this work, but we improve their theoretical performance, see Remark \ref{rmk:Compare-Bertin08}.} \citet{miller2010local} discuss several local variable selection methods.
 It is not clear how to obtain a global sparsity structure from these methods, since locally the set of relevant variables may differ from region to region.
 The local methods also suffer from high dimensionality, as the observations in a neighborhood in a high-dimensional space are rather scarce.
 Although our algorithm builds on this idea, we provide an approach to aggregate the local predictions and create a global variable selector, which has a much better performance in high dimensions.